 1. L-Theanine Boosts Important Brain Chemicals

-One of the main ways l-theanine impacts the brain is by boosting neurotransmitters, biochemicals that brain cells use to communicate with each other.
+One of the main ways l-theanine impacts the brain is by boosting neurotransmitters, chemicals that brain cells use to communicate with each other.

-By inhibiting the dopamine reward pathway, l-theanine has been shown to help smokers quit smoking.
-(9)
+By acting on the dopamine reward pathway, l-theanine has been shown to help smokers quit smoking

-Theanine also increases two other important brain chemicals, brain-derived neurotrophic factor (BDNF) and nerve growth factor (NGF), that stimulate the growth of new brain cells and neurons.
-(11, 12)
+L-theanine also increases two other important brain chemicals, brain-derived neurotrophic factor (BDNF) and nerve growth factor (NGF), which stimulate the growth of new brain cells and neurons, respectively.

 2. L-Theanine Alleviates Stress and Anxiety

-L-theanine can make you more mentally resilient by reducing both psychological and physiological stress responses.
-(13, 14)
+L-theanine can make you more mentally resilient by reducing both psychological and physiological stress responses

-It can lower your heart rate and help you maintain a healthy blood pressure when you’re under stress.
-(15, 16)
+It can lower your heart rate and help you maintain healthy blood pressure when you’re under stress.

-L-theanine diminishes the symptoms of anxiety by increasing GABA, a neurotransmitter that plays a crucial role in relaxation.
-(17)
+L-theanine diminishes the symptoms of anxiety by increasing the level of GABA, a neurotransmitter that plays a crucial role in relaxation.

-When GABA is low, it becomes impossible to quiet your mind and you may often feel overwhelmed and overstimulated.
+When your GABA level is low, it becomes much harder to quiet your mind and you may often feel overwhelmed and overstimulated.

 In one study, participants were given either l-theanine or Xanax and subjected to artificially induced stress.

-Additionally, when l-theanine is taken along with antipsychotic medication, it can reduce the anxiety symptoms of schizophrenia.
-(19)
+Additionally, when l-theanine is taken along with antipsychotic medication, it can reduce the anxiety symptoms of schizophrenia

 There are five main brainwave patterns, each corresponding to a different state of awareness as shown in the chart below.